How do I use tools (Analyzer, Monitor, Admin Console) with changed transport settings?

 If you have installed RTI Connext DDS in your "Program Files" directory on Windows, you may have to edit this file as Administrator to be allowed to overwrite it.

 The file is located in:

-There are two sections of the XML file with commented-out information on how to change your transport settings for shared memory and UDP.
-Note that the commented-out settings have a value of 65530 – if you are changing your transport settings to something other than 65530, you must change this value to match your transport size.
+The following snippet shows the transport settings that need to be added for shared memory and UDP.
+Note that the settings have a value of 65530 in this example – if you are changing your transport settings to something other than 65530, you must change this value to match your transport size.

 RTI Administration Console